Kevoulee/landscape/PITCHME.md

 * BlocSide Sports is creating a digital platform that leverages frictionless payments, mobile ticketing, augmented reality, and Blockchain technology to improve fan engagement within professional football
 * It will be powered by the Aventus Procotol
 * BlocSide will issue MVP Token, which is an ERC-20 compliant token that operates on the Ethereum blockchain
-* ERC20 is a community defined standard that dictates a minimum set of functionality to ensure interoperability between n various tokens.
-* A fixed number of MVP Tokens (500 000 000) will be generated before the upcoming Token sale
-* 300 000 000 tokens will be sold in the token sale via a Token Sale Etheruem Smart Contract- This will allow customers to exchange Ether for tokens.
-(Tokens can be exchanged for fiat or digital currency only through third party exchanges and not by BlocSide or on the BlocSide Platform.)
 * Blocside currently has partnerships with 25 football clubs worldwide- and is fuelled by a series of events during the 2018 FIFA World Cup across the US, UK and Europe (totalling over 10 000 tickets)
 * Blocside launched in Q2 of 2018